 Tour Teatro Colón

-Teatro Colón is an iconic opera house located in the center of Buenos Aires.
-Currently under renovation, this historic building has been hosting world-class performances since 1908.
-It continues to be one of the most prestigious venues in the city.
+Teatro Colón is an iconic opera and ballet house located in the center of Buenos Aires.
+Currently under renovation, this historic building has been hosting world-class performances since 1908, and continues to be one of the most prestigious venues in the city.